Thomas Crowther (ecologist)

-Crowther is the founder of Restor, an online platform that supports thousands of community-led restoration projects around the world.
-In 2021, the World Economic Forum named Crowther a Young Global Leader.
+Crowther is the Chair of the BRANCH Institute, which coordinates an international network of scientists across 6 leading universities around the world, and the World Economic Forum recognised him as a Young Global Leader for his work on biodiversity protection.

 Career

 Crowther conducted his undergraduate and PhD studies at Cardiff University, under the supervision of Dr. Hefin Jones.
 Following his PhD, Crowther received a postdoctoral fellowship from the Climate and Energy Institute at Yale University.
 In 2015, Crowther was awarded a Marie Curie fellowship to research the impact of carbon cycle feedbacks on climate change at the Netherlands Institute of Ecology (NIOO).